psarobotics/phoenixskillschangeup/volunteers.md

 ## Special Thanks to

-Julie Hernandez,  Gina Kleiv,  Kristen Barenborg,  Janet DeBruhl,  Tom Glaab,  Eric Smith,  Romaine Smith
+Fred Durand, Julie Hernandez,  Gina Kleiv,  Kristen Barenborg,  Janet DeBruhl,  Tom Glaab,  Eric Smith,  Romaine Smith

 > If you would like to volunteer to help at future events (we have one February 13th, 2021) [click this link](https://www.signupgenius.com/go/8050C45AAAB29AAFE3-thevrc1) to register